grafana/faro-web-sdk/packages/web-sdk/src/instrumentations/performance/docs/README.md

 The `PerformanceNavigationTiming` and `PerformanceResourceTiming` entries as emitted by the browser contain a lot of very technical information.

-To make it easier to use and interpret those metrics, Faro uses above events and calculates custom metrics from it, which it sends as events of type `faro.performance.navigation` and `faro.performance.navigation`.
+To make it easier to use and interpret those metrics, Faro uses above items and calculates custom metrics from them which it sends as events of type `faro.performance.navigation` and `faro.performance.resource`.
 Additionally it enriches these events with extra information which makes it possible to directly find out what resources belong to a specific navigation, mapping to the previous navigation and if a navigation was loaded in foreground or background.

 ## Metrics

+Faro calculates the following metrics from the `PerformanceNavigationTiming` and `PerformanceResourceTiming` emitted by the browser.

 todo: draw image